AC Cars: AC Car Group Ltd.

 In March 1996, largely due to the cost of developing the new Ace, Angliss' company went into receivership and was eventually sold to South African businessman Alan Lubinsky in December 1996, who continued car production in Weybridge, Surrey, under the name of AC Car Group Ltd.

 Both the Cobra Mk IV and the Ace were made, and soon a 'CRS' version of the Mk IV was announced with a carbon fibre body shell, a 212 S/C version with Lotus twin-turbo V8 power, as well as the AC Superblower with a supercharger Ford V8.
-Two Aceca coupes (in closed version of the Ace) were also made.
+Two Aceca coupes (enclosed version of the Ace) were also made.

 AC Motor Holdings Ltd.

 In August 2002, AC Motor Holdings Ltd. was incorporated in Malta.

 In 2003, Carroll Shelby International and AC Motor Holdings Ltd. announced the production of an authentic Shelby/AC Cobra, with the production vehicle arriving at dealers in July 2004.
-Initially, available models included Shelby AC 427 S/C Cobra and Shelby AC 289 FIA Cobra, which would be branded as the CSX 1000 and CSX 7500 Series, respectively.
+Initial models included Shelby AC 427 S/C Cobra and Shelby AC 289 FIA Cobra, which were branded as the CSX 1000 and CSX 7500 Series, respectively.
 In February 2004, the first handcrafted aluminium body shell was built at Frimley works.

 In 2004, a new manufacturing plant was opened in Malta and production of the carbon-fibre-bodied AC MkV began.
 Due to problems with the factory building, production ceased in 2007.

 Acedes Holdings LLC

 In August 2008, Acedes Holdings LLC was incorporated in St Kitts.

-In 2008, AC announced a joint venture with Brooklands Motor Company (the spiritual successor of Autokraft) in Weybridge, Surrey, UK and confirmed plans for the continuation of the traditional AC designed tubular chassis and aluminium-bodied models.
+In 2008, AC announced a joint venture with Brooklands Motor Company (the spiritual successor of Autokraft) in Weybridge, Surrey, and confirmed plans for the continuation of the traditional AC designed tubular chassis and aluminium-bodied models.

+In April 2009, a joint venture in Germany was announced to manufacture the new AC MKVI.